xtul/NetBoard/README.md

   <h1>NetBoard</h1>
 </p>

 NetBoard is an imageboard API using ASP<span>.NET Core 3.1.
 It is a hobby project and heavily work-in-progress.
 Many things are subject to change.
+A live version is available on [https://netchan.nl/](https://netchan.nl/).

 For a web interface, please see my [NetChan](https://github.com/xtul/NetChan) repository.